 Premium

-Typically, these radios are specialized with some purpose in mind, and we recommend considering them if that’s what you plan on doing the most with them.
+Typically, these radios are specialized with some purpose in mind, and I recommend considering them if that’s what you plan on doing the most with them.
 However, it’s important to keep in mind that a specialized radio won’t do everything as well as a more general radio, which you typically find in the mid-tier range.

 Frequently Asked Questions